JohnnyHanun/Final-Project/README.md

 •	Educational UI platform for visualizing data structures and simulation of algorithms.

-•	The platform implemented in Python and Pygame.
+•	The platform implemented in Python and Pygame, with my partner Gonen Selner.

 •	Usage Will write more at the future (But Very intuitive and user friendly) #TBD